Home » Metals » Uses of Nickel

 Where Does Nickel Come From?

 Nickel is the fifth most abundant element in the Earth, but most of that nickel is located in the core, more than 1,800 miles below the surface.
-In Earth's crust, two major types of ore deposits supply most of the nickel used today: magmatic sulfide deposits (such as those found at Norilsk, Russia; Sudbury, Canada; and Kambalda, Australia) and laterite deposits (including those found in Cuba, New Caledonia, and Indonesia).
+In Earth's crust, two major types of ore deposits supply most of the nickel used today: magmatic sulfide deposits (such as the pentlandite and pyrrhotite deposits found at Norilsk, Russia; Sudbury, Ontario, Canada; and Kambalda, Australia) and laterite deposits (including those found in Cuba, New Caledonia, and Indonesia).
 Also, manganese nodules and crusts on the deep sea floor may contain as much nickel as the deposits known onshore, but they are not currently being mined.

 Magmatic sulfide deposits contain about 40 percent of global nickel resources and currently are the source of more than one-half of the world's nickel supply.
 Nickel deposits may develop if magma that contains low amounts of silica and high amounts of magnesium becomes saturated in sulfur, usually through reacting with rocks in Earth's crust.
 A sulfur-rich liquid may separate from the magma; ions of nickel, and some other elements, may move into it.
 Because the sulfur-rich liquid is denser than the magma, the liquid sinks and accumulates along the base of magma chambers, intrusions, or lava flows, where nickel-bearing sulfide minerals may then crystallize.
 The sulfide minerals often contain cobalt, copper, or platinum-group metals as well.